Sports, Orthopedic and Emergency Imaging Fellowship

 Fellows in Sports, Orthopedic and Emergency Imaging spend most of their time at our specialized outpatient Sports and Orthopedic medicine center, working closely with Orthopedic Surgeons, Rheumatologists and general medicine physicians in the care of their patients.
-The program is part of a contracted team of physicians for the Houston Rockets, and Houston Comets.
+The program is part of a contracted team of physicians for the Houston Rockets, and University of Houston.
 Emphasis is placed on clinical examination skills, high-resolution magnetic resonance imaging, and interventional skills, including arthrograms of all joints, visco-supplementation, ultrasound, CT and fluoroscopically-guided joint and tendon injections, nuclear synovectomy procedures in hemophiliacs, and biopsies.
-Plasma rich platelet (PRP) injections under imaging guidance is also performed.
+Plasma rich platelet (PRP) injections under imaging guidance are also performed.
 Additionally, fellows will participate in joint meetings with the Rheumatology service, allowing an in-depth discussion of both the patients and their imaging findings.
-Fellows also participate in meetings with Orthopedic surgery, evaluating intra-operative arthroscopic images and their correlation with pre-operative MRI findings.
+Fellows also participate in meetings with Orthopedic and Sports surgery, evaluating intra-operative arthroscopic images and their correlation with pre-operative MRI findings.
 Intra-operative orthopedic experience will also be provided for our fellows, allowing them to work directly with the orthopedic surgeons, and allow a more in-depth appreciation for the critical imaging findings that will alter operative approaches and subsequent procedures.
-Fellows will also participate in the teaching of mid and upper level residents as they rotate through the service.
+Fellows will also participate in the teaching of residents as they rotate through the service.

-Fellows will participate in 2–3 months of dedicated trauma imaging, at one of the busiest level 1 trauma centers in the country.
-We have a multimodality imaging approach that emphasizes radiography, CT, and flouroscopy.
+Fellows will participate in 2 blocks of dedicated trauma imaging, at one of the busiest level 1 trauma centers in the country.
+We have a multimodality imaging approach that emphasizes radiography, CT, and fluoroscopy.
 Fellows work as a member of the trauma team for the evaluation of the severely injured patients, performing necessary procedures, and reading images in real-time.
 Fellows participate in weekly Emergency Medicine and Trauma Surgery conferences, serving as a consultant.
 Education of radiology, orthopedic, and emergency medicine residents is a priority of our section, and fellows participate in this mission.

 - High end Sports imaging (NBA, MLS, NFL patients)